1980

-From top to bottom, left to right: the Iraqi invasion of Iran ignites the Iran–Iraq War; the 1980 eruption of Mount St. Helens devastates the state of Washington and kills 57; John Lennon is shot in New York City, shocking the world; the 1980 Summer Olympics take place in Moscow amid the U.S. led 1980 Summer Olympics boycott; the Bologna massacre kills 85 people in a terrorist bombing in a subway station in Italy; the failed Operation Eagle Claw deepens the Iran hostage crisis; the Iranian Embassy siege in London ends after an SAS raid frees most hostages; the 1980 Irpinia earthquake in Italy kills thousands and causes widespread destruction; and the 1980 United States presidential election sees Ronald Reagan defeat Jimmy Carter, ushering in the Reagan era.
+From top to bottom, left to right: the Iran–Iraq War begins; Mount St. Helens erupts in Washington, killing 57 people; John Lennon is shot and killed in New York City, shocking the world; the 1980 Summer Olympics are held in Moscow amid a widespread boycott led by the United States; the Bologna massacre kills 85 people in Bologna; Operation Eagle Claw fails in Iran during the Iran hostage crisis; the Iranian Embassy siege unfolds in London; the 1980 Irpinia earthquake devastates southern Italy; and the 1980 United States presidential election sees Ronald Reagan defeat Jimmy Carter, ushering in the Reagan era.